Content Siloing for E-commerce: Product + Content Integration Strategy

 Week 7–8: Optimization

-3. Adjust internal linking based on user behavior
+3. Adjust internal linking based on actual user behavior data

 Real-World Examples to Study

-Learn from these excellent implementations of product-content integration:
+Learn from these effective implementations of product-content integration:

 Key Takeaways